evmaloney/function-lesson/README.md

   - If our function does not need any input, the parentheses are empty
   - If our function does take one or more inputs, there will be variables inside the parentheses that our function will use.
 We call these variables ***parameters***
 #### 4. Curly Brackets (or Curly Braces)
   - This is where all the function's... well... functionality goes.
-Everything that the function *does*, with any information it may given, is written inside of the brackets.
-In our tax example above, this would be where we multiply our ```itemPrice``` by ```0.07``` and return it
+Everything that the function *does*, with any information it may be given, is written inside of the brackets.
+In our tax example above, this would be where we multiply our ```itemPrice``` by ```0.07``` and return it.

+### 4. Returns

 Now let's try to return "Hello World" rather than console logging it.